JacKeTUs/linux-steering-wheels/README.md

     ```
     This is only relevant for devices which are, for various reasons, not in a SDL whitelist (yet), or for
     older Steam runtime versions which does not have updated SDL library.
+4. If Proton still can't see your device, try set `PROTON_ENABLE_HIDRAW` environment variable.
+    ```
+    PROTON_ENABLE_HIDRAW=0x<VID>/0x<PID> %command%
+    ```
+    This is relevant for devices without buttons or without axes entirely, for example: VRS wheelbases, it has only 1 axis.

-4. If none of that worked, create an issue, where members of the community will try to help you with your specific game
+5. If none of that worked, create an issue, where members of the community will try to help you with your specific game

 ## Links